-(See notes below for some recent partial attempts to implement this concept.)
+(See the afterword, below, for some recent partial attempts to implement this concept.)

 All kidding aside, the point is that predictions registries will happen.
 In their awkward beginnings they may be objects of fun or ridicule, until their utility grows clear.
 Then we'll wonder how we lived without them.
 In effect, such forums represent just another tool for accountability in a world that can no longer afford vague murkiness, or leaders who blithely dismiss their mistakes with arm-wavings and eloquent non-explanations.

 As society becomes more transparent, we must all learn how to be more forgiving of each others' blemishes and flaws, for nobody is perfect, or on target all the time.
 On the other hand, whenever someone makes bold pretensions at having some special insight, it seems only fair to arm people with the means to verify such claims.

 See Issuepedia's Prediction Registry for a recent stab at creating a self-sustaining registry.

 One fun and diverting endeavor in publicly accountable prediction on the Web has been "Long Bets," managed by polymath seers Kevin Kelly and Stewart Brand.
 Part charitable fundraiser and part futurist exercise, the Long Bets Foundation attracts some high tech movers and shakers to make public wagers about the near, long and intermediate future.
 It is fun, a bit exclusive, and not at all functional as a registry that could digest large numbers of predictions — both voluntary and involuntary — in order to score individuals according to their earned record of credibility.